-Year Year ended December 31,
+Ye Year ended December 31,

 Dollars in thousands, except per share amounts 2007 2006 2005

 Statement of Operations Data:

 Net sales \$506,305 \$393,604 \$345,478

 Cost of sales 330,714 256,806 222,353

 Gross profit 175,591 136,798 123,125

 Selling, general and administrative expenses 98,500 80,103 74,594

 Research and development expenses 4,162 3,336 2,855

 Legacy asbestos (income) expense (50,346) 33,816 18,112

 Operating income 123,275 19,543 27,564

 Interest expense 19,246 14,186 9,026

 Provision for income taxes 39,147 3,866 6,907

 Income from continuing operations 64,882 1,491 11,631

 Net income 64,882 94 12,247

 Earnings (loss) per share from continuing operations-basic and diluted (1) 23,983 915 (1,209)

-As of Decemb oer 31, 2007 (2)
+As of Decemb ber 31, 2007 (2)

 Dollars in thousands Actual As Adjusted

 Balance Sheet Data:

 Goodwill and intangibles, net \$ 185,353

 Asbestos insurance asset, including current portion 305,228

 Total assets 896,540

 Asbestos liability, including current portion 376,233

 Total debt, including current portion 206,493

-Year ended December 31,
+Ye Year ended December 31,

 Dollars in thousands 2007 2006 2005

 Other Data:

-EBITDA ^{(3) (4)} \$1 38,514 \$29,627 \$ 39,610

-(1) Computed based on income from continuing operations available to holders of common stock.

-(2) As adjusted to give effect to our sale of common stock in this offering at an assumed offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and the receipt and application of the net proceeds thereof as described under "Use of Proceeds."

-(3) EBITDA includes legacy asbestos (income) expense of \$(50,346), \$33,816 and \$18,112 for the years ended December 31, 2007, 2006 and 2005, respectively, and discontinued operations expense (income) of \$1,397 and \$(616) for the years ended December 31, 2006 and 2005, respectively.
+Adjusted EBITDA (3) \$88,168 \$64,840 \$57,106

-(4) We are presenting EBITDA because we believe that it provides useful information to investors about us, our business and our financial condition.
-We define EBITDA as net income before the effects of interest expense, taxes, depreciation and amortization.
-We believe EBITDA is useful to investors because it is one of the measures used by our board of directors and management to evaluate our business, including in our internal management reporting, budgeting and forecasting processes, in comparing our operating results across our business as well as to those of our competitors and other companies in our industry, as an internal profitability measure, as a component in evaluating our ability and the desirability of making capital expenditures and significant acquisitions, and as an element in determining executive compensation.
-Further, EBITDA and similar measures are widely used by investors, rating agencies and securities analysts as a key measure to compare companies in our industry and debt-service capabilities.
+- (1) Computed based on income from continuing operations available to holders of common stock. - (2) As adjusted to give effect to our sale of common stock in this offering at an assumed offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and the receipt and application of the net proceeds thereof as described under "Use of Proceeds." - (3) We consider Adjusted EBITDA a key indicator of financial performance.
+We define Adjusted EBITDA as net income before the effects of interest expense, taxes, depreciation, amortization, discontinued operations and legacy asbestos (income) expense.
+We believe that Adjusted EBITDA is useful to investors because it facilitates operating performance comparisons between periods and companies by excluding differences related to capital structures (affecting interest expense), tax positions, as well as the financial impact of discontinued operations and legacy asbestos (income) expense which are not indicative of our revenue and profit generating activities.
+We use Adjusted EBITDA to facilitate comparisons of our operating performance on a consistent basis that, when viewed with our GAAP results and the following reconciliation, we believe provides a more complete understanding of factors and trends affecting our business than GAAP measures alone.
+Adjusted EBITDA assists us in comparing our operating performance on a consistent basis because it removes the impact of our capital structure (primarily interest charges), asset base (primarily depreciation and amortization) and items outside the control of our operating management team (taxes and legacy asbestos (income) expense).
+Because Adjusted EBITDA facilitates comparisons of our historical operating performance considering only our revenue and profit generating activities, we use Adjusted EBITDA and Adjusted EBITDA margins in our internal management reporting, budgeting and forecasting processes, in comparing our operating results across our business as well as to those of our competitors and other companies in our industry, as an internal profitability measure, as a component in evaluating our ability and the desirability of making capital expenditures and significant acquisitions, and as an element in determining executive compensation.
+Further, Adjusted EBITDA and similar measures are widely used by investors, rating agencies and securities analysts as a key measure of financial performance and debt-service capabilities.